libish-jacob/Blog/_posts/2022-01-31-parquet-file-experiments-findings-and-recommendations.md

 When we do this, we must make sure that this is not impacting users since it is re-partitioning existing files.
 So we have to do it after taking necessary measures.
 One way to get around it is by using a store layer on top of parquet.
 Delta Lake is one such framework which ensures ACID transactions.

 ### Recommendation:
-Do not use parquet file directly when you know this file will grow over the period and to make sure that the file will not get corrupted if there is a write operation which crashes mid-way.
+Do not use parquet file directly especially when you want to use it as a central repository of data and when you know this file will grow over the period and to make sure that the file will not get corrupted if there is a write operation which crashes mid-way.
 So always use it via a wrapper framework which ensures ACID properties on to this file.
+Delta Lake is one such framework.

 ### Tools:
 Parquet-tools: Use this to inspect the file.
 Parquet viewer will also help detect metadata which gives most of what you are searching for.